Omnipod® 5 With Libre 2 vs. MDI for Type 1 Diabetes in Children and Adults (RADIANT)

 Participants will then be randomized to the intervention or control groups (2:1).

-Both groups will then participate for a total of 26-weeks after the completion of standard therapy period.
+Both groups will then participate in Period 1 for a total of 26-weeks after the completion of standard therapy period.
 During the first 13-weeks, participants randomized to the Control group will continue using MDI therapy with their Libre 2 CGM.
 Participants randomized to the Intervention group will onboard onto the Omnipod 5 System.
 At the conclusion of the 13-weeks, the Control group will onboard and use the Omnipod 5 System for an additional 13 weeks.
 Both groups will continue using the Omnipod 5 System for the remainder of the 26-weeks.

 Study Type